Irina Press

-Irina Natanovna Press (10 March 1939 – 21 February 2004) was a multitalented Soviet athlete who competed at the 1960 and 1964 Olympics.
+Irina Natanovna Press (10 March 1939 – 22 February 2004) was a Soviet athlete who competed at the 1960 and 1964 Olympics.
 In 1960, she won a gold medal in the 80 m hurdles and finished fourth in the 4 × 100 m relay.
 In 1964, she finished fourth in the hurdles and sixth in the shot put, but won gold in the newly introduced pentathlon event.

 Together with her elder sister, Tamara, Irina set 26 world records between 1959 and 1966.
-In 1967 she won her last USSR Championship.
+In 1967, she won her last USSR Championship.
 Both Press sisters ended their careers abruptly when gender verification was introduced.
 Some have suggested that the Press sisters were male or intersex.
 Another allegation was that they were being injected with male hormones by the Soviet government in order to make them stronger.
-In wartime Soviet evacuation lists from 1942 Irina Press, then aged 3, is identified as a girl.
+In wartime Soviet evacuation lists from 1942 (at age 3) Irina Press is documented as a girl.

-After retiring from competitions Press earned a degree in physical education and coached at her club Dynamo Moscow.
+After retiring from competitions, Press earned a degree in physical education and coached at her club Dynamo Moscow.
 She also took posts in the Soviet sports administration, such as department head of the Soviet and later Russian State Committee on Physical Culture, Sports and Tourism.
 From 2000 and until her death in 2004, she headed the Moscow Committee of Physical Culture and Sports.